-The Company's general insurance risk is located in the UK and Ireland.
-The Company is also exposed to the underlying general insurance risk arising from subsidiary businesses; including ACI, which operates in Canada and AIIDAC, which operates in Ireland.
+The Company's general insurance risk is primarily located in the UK, Canada and Ireland, including where looking through to the underlying general insurance risk arising from subsidiary businesses; including ACI, which operates in Canada and reinsured business from AIIDAC, which operates in Ireland (noting AIIDAC retained risks are stressed as a participation and captured in Market risk).
 This is managed locally but is captured within the Company's SCR.
 The Company's most concentrated non-life underwriting perils are North European Windstorm and British Columbian Earthquake.